List of F5, EF5, and IF5 tornadoes: IF5 tornadoes

-Possible F5/EF5/T10+ tornadoes officially rated F4/EF4/T9 or lower
+Possible F5/EF5/IF5 tornadoes

 Because the distinctions between F4/EF4/T9 and F5/EF5/T10 tornadoes are often ambiguous, the official ratings of numerous other tornadoes formally rated below F5/EF5/T10 or equivalent have been disputed, with certain government sources or independent studies contradicting the official record.
-This list includes tornadoes rated F5/EF5/IF5/T10 by government meteorologists, non-government employed tornado experts (i.e. Thomas P. Grazulis or Ted Fujita) or meteorological research institutions (i.e. European Severe Storms Laboratory) that rated a tornado differently than the official government organization in charge of the rating.
-Published academic papers or presentations at academically held meteorological conferences that rate tornadoes as F5/EF5/IF5/T10 or present some evidence to support damage or winds in that category are also ways a tornado can be added to this list.
-This list can also include tornadoes previously officially rated as an F5 or EF5, but have since been downgraded officially to a lower rating.

-This is a dynamic list and may never be able to satisfy particular standards for completeness.
-You can help by participating in discussions about tornadoes for this list.
+Previously rated F5/EF5/IF5 or rated F5/EF5/IF5 by others

+This list includes tornadoes previously rated F5 or EF5 by the National Weather Service as well as tornadoes rated F5/EF5 by other branches of the United States government, tornado experts (i.e. Thomas P. Grazulis, Ted Fujita), or meteorological research institutions (i.e. European Severe Storms Laboratory).

+Possible F5/EF5/IF5 damage

+This list includes tornadoes with possible F5 or EF5 damage indicated by the National Weather Service as well as tornadoes with possible F5/EF5 damage by other branches of the United States government, tornado experts (i.e. Thomas P. Grazulis, Ted Fujita), or meteorological research institutions (i.e. European Severe Storms Laboratory).

+Possible F5/EF5/IF5 intensity

+This list includes tornadoes believed or confirmed to have been at F5 or EF5 intensity.
+These indications can come from the United States government, Doppler on Wheels, tornado experts (i.e. Thomas P. Grazulis, Ted Fujita), or meteorological research institutions (i.e. European Severe Storms Laboratory).

-Possible F5/EF5/T10+ tornadoes with no official rating
+Possible F5/EF5/IF5 tornadoes with no official rating

 Many other tornadoes have never been formally rated by an official government source but have nonetheless been described as F5/EF5/T10+ or equivalent, often by independent studies.
 Most of these tornadoes occurred prior to 1950, before tornadoes were rated according to standardized damage assessments, and their unofficial classifications as F5/EF5/T10+ or equivalent have been made in retrospect, largely on the basis of photographic analysis and eyewitness accounts.
 A few, such as the Tri-State Tornado of 1925, are widely accepted as F5/EF5/T10+ tornadoes, despite not being rated as such in official records.

 This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by participating in discussions about tornadoes for this list.